noahruiz416/UFC-Fight-Prediction-Application-Model/Docs/UserGuide.md

 # UFC Fight Prediction Application User Guide

 ## Summary
 This file contains information regarding the UFC prediction application and how fight fans can utilize the model to make predictions on upcoming UFC fights.
+In addition keep in mind that the example you will see initially is just how the model would run given no input data.

 ### Input Data
 In order to actually utilize the fight prediction tool, you will need to enter the information prompted by the boxes on the left.
 If you do not fill out all the boxes the model will not work and no prediction will be made.